 (2) Review the JHA with affected employees before they start the activity.

-2.9 How does the Service interact with contractors at sites covered by a HAZCOM plan?
-Contractors working at sites covered by a HAZCOM plan must comply with the parts of the plan that are applicable to their work.
-Table 2-4 describes what information the Project Leader/supervisor/facility manager must give contractors and what we must expect them to give to us.
+2.9 How does the Service interact with contractors/concessionaires/cooperators at sites covered by a HAZCOM plan?
+Contractors, concessionaires, and cooperators working at sites covered by a HAZCOM plan must comply with the parts of the plan that are applicable to their work.
+Table 2-4A and B describes what information the Project Leader/supervisor/facility manager must give contractors and what we must expect them to give to us.

 2.10 What are the recordkeeping requirements associated with the HAZCOM program?

-A. Project Leaders/Facility Managers/Supervisors must retain:
+A. Project Leaders/supervisors must retain:

 (2) Exposure sampling results for a minimum of 30 years, and